-- e.
+- d.
+Enhance or collaborate with existing diversity programs at your home organization and/or nearby organizations; - e.
 Collaborate with students, researchers, and staff in Minority Serving Institutions; - f.
 Disseminate results of research and development in Minority Serving Institutions or other appropriate institutions serving underserved communities; - g.
 Implement evidence-based, diversity-focused education programs (such as implicit bias training for staff) in your organization; - h.
 Identify Minority Business Enterprises, Minority Owned Businesses, Woman Owned Businesses and Veteran Owned Businesses to solicit as vendors and sub-contractors for bids on supplies, services and equipment.

-The Diversity, Equity, and Inclusion Plan must not exceed 5 pages.
-Save the Diversity, Equity and Inclusion Plan in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_DEIP".
+The Diversity, Equity, and Inclusion Plan must not exceed three pages.
+Save the Diversity, Equity and Inclusion Plan in a single PDF file using the following convention for the title "ControlNumber LeadOrganization DEIP".